kdevi9000/android_kernel_samsung_aries/PLATYPUS ICSSGS README.txt

 # (T.S / T.B / Trae32566 / Trae Santiago)

 INSTRUCTIONS:
-1. Fill out the userSettings.cfg in BuildAndPackage/resources folder
+1. Fill out the userSettings.cfg in BuildAndPackage/resources folder.
+Note, you do not need to edit some lines
-2. Create a tag at the beginning commit of your repository using the following commands:
+2. Check if you have a Start tag by running "git tag".
+If you don't, create a tag at the beginning commit of your repository using the following commands:

 $ git log --pretty=format:%H | tail -1
-$ git tag -a Start ResultAbove
+$ git tag -a Start ResultFromAbove

 3. run BuildAndPackage.py from the command prompt using Python 3, IE:
     "$ python3 BuildAndPackage.py"
-4. You will find the made files in the BuildAndPackage directory
+4. Watch the terminal for errors; the built zips (if they are successful!) will be in the BuildAndPackage directory

+Note: You may need to update the ramdisks in the 'BuildAndPackage/ramdisks' folder